adjtomo/wfdiff/README.md

 The code is functional with Python version 3.6 and up, but the test suite is currently broken.

-One of the plot capacities is currently provided by the Basemap module, which reached its EoL in 2020.
-Although this does not prevent the code from being used with the python 3.8 version, compatibility may not be ensured with future versions.
+Map plots are now handled by the [Cartopy](https://scitools.org.uk/cartopy/docs/latest/) module, which replaces the previous Basemap module that has reached its EOS in 2020.

 I would like to re-emphasize the original author's warning:
 >***:warning: This package is work in progress and NOT YET READY FOR PRODUCTIVE USE.***: